LipSurf/plugins/docs/quick-start.md

 ## What's Next
   If you think that's nifty, we've just scratched the surface!
 LipSurf can handle homophones, dynamic match commands, multiple languages and more!

-  Check out the "Advanced" topics after you've regained composure from all the excitement this is generating!
+  Check out the "Advanced" topics after you take a deep breath and regain your composure from all this excitement!